 You can upload data files and assign them to scripts so that the scripts can use their contents instead of having to input the data directly into the scripts.
 This is especially useful when multiple scripts use the same data (for example, paths, URLs, credentials, and so forth).
-When the data changes, you only update and reload the data files, instead of having to update multiple scripts manually.
+When the data changes, you only need to update and reload the data files, instead of having to manually update multiple scripts.

 Data files associated with a script will be deployed on load generator machines at runtime and extracted into the script's folder.

 The folder structure inside the data file will be maintained, but existing files in the script folder will be overwritten.

 Data files are not exclusively for data or parameter files.
 You can also use them to share common items, such as header files, code, and TruClient function libraries.

 Assume you have a common login implementation defined in “login.h” which is used by multiple scripts.
 You can create a .zip file to include the “login.h” (and its dependencies), and upload it as a data file to LoadRunner Cloud.
 Then, associate it with all scrips which need the implementation.

 If you want to update the common login implementation, you create a new .zip file to include the updated implementation, then reload the data file in Assets > Data files as described below.